This classic Southern Potato Salad recipe is exactly what to expect when dining at any Southern home or "home-cookin'"

 - Heat a large stockpot of water on high

 - Scrub and rinse potatoes; place potatoes in water and allow to cook until tender; DO NOT PEEL THE POTATOES YET3 lbs. russet potatoes

 - Place cooked potatoes in fridge for 30 minutes (don't peel them yet)

-- Chop green bell pepper, onion and celery¾ cup green bell pepper, ¾ cup yellow onion, ¾ cup celery
+- Chop green bell pepper, onion and celery¾ cup bell pepper (green or red), ¾ cup yellow onion, ¾ cup celery

 - Remove potatoes from fridge; use a sharp paring knife and gently slice away peel

 - Cube and cut into smaller than bite size pieces; place potatoes in large bowl

 Make the Dressing

 - Combine mayonnaise, mustard, oil, vinegar, salt and pepper in a bowl; whisk until combinedsalt and pepper to taste, 1 cup mayonnaise, ¼ cup yellow mustard, ¼ cup oil, 1 teaspoon white vinegar, ⅛ teaspoon salt

 - Pour half of the dressing over the potatoes and vegetables; fold dressing into potatoes

 - Taste for salt and pepper; add more if needed